 Cut Weathered/ Struck Pointing:

 Struck or Cut weathered pointing is done by keeping the face of the pointing sloping outwards, instead of vertical.
 This is obtained by filling in the raked joints and pressing the finished face inside by 3 to 6 mm with a suitable pointing tool.

 Flush pointing is obtained by forcing mortar into the joints and removing the excess mortar.
 The joint is flushed or even out with the face.
-Flush pointing does not have good appearance but it is the most durable, simplest and commonly used method because it does not leave any space for dirt.
+Flush pointing does not have a good appearance but it is the most durable, simplest, and commonly used method because it does not leave any space for dirt.

 V- Grooved Pointing:

 Vee pointing is achieved by filling in the joints, flushing them with the face, and forming a V-shaped groove or by projecting V-shaped pointing in the joints.

 This type of pointing is also known as Keyed Pointing.
 This pointing is a modified form of flushed pointing, in which joints are first flushed with face and a groove is formed in the freshly applied mortar.
 This type is widely used and gives a better appearance and better grip for plasterwork.